 Showing search results for ""

 A second de-chlorinated water station has opened on Marine Parade, next to the National Aquarium of New Zealand.
-The first station providing filtered water was installed at Anderson Park, Greenmeadows, last year.
-Napier City Council agreed to provide the community with two de-chlorinated water stations when the Long Term Plan 2018-28 was adopted in June 2018.
-Project complete.
+The first station provided filtered water was installed at Anderson Park, Greenmeadows, last year.
+Napier City Council agreed to provide the community with two de-chlorinated water stations when the Long Term Plan 2018-2028 was adopted in June 2018.

 Disclaimers and Copyright